dcmwijaya/IBMAETER/README.md

 localhost/phpmyadmin/
 ```
 3. Create a database called "warehouse_db" on local.
-4. Open the "mytour" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.
+4. Open the "warehouse_db" database and Import the database (warehouse_db_default.sql) in the IBMAETER/public/sql directory.

 <br>